Skip to main content

 About Absinthe

-Absinthe is a San Francisco pick with a clearly verified schedule, smart casual dress code, Star Wine List recognition in 2026.
-The most grounded reason to keep it on a short list is simple: it is a San Francisco venue with confirmed Wednesday-to-Sunday hours and a wine-related accolade, rather than a place where the available data verifies a specific chef, cuisine, signature dish, price point, or tasting-menu format.
+Absinthe is a San Francisco pick with a schedule, smart casual dress code, Star Wine List recognition in 2026.
+The most grounded reason to keep it on a short list is simple: it is a San Francisco venue with Wednesday-to-Sunday hours and a wine-related accolade.
+Specifics on chef, cuisine, signature dish, price point, or tasting-menu format are not available.
 If you are comparing options, consider Absinthe alongside Nightbird, Chez Maman West, Doppio Zero San Francisco, Nojo Ramen Tavern, or The Happy Crane, depending on the kind of plan you want.

-A San Francisco venue with verified hours and wine recognition
+A San Francisco venue with hours and wine recognition

-Because the verified data does not specify cuisine, menu structure, price, seating style, chef, or signature dishes, the cleanest way to approach Absinthe is as a San Francisco dining option with dependable listed hours and confirmed Star Wine List recognition.
-Use the schedule to decide whether it fits your day, avoid assuming a particular service format beyond what the venue confirms directly.
+Cuisine, menu structure, price, seating style, chef, or signature dishes are not specified.
+Absinthe is a San Francisco dining option with dependable hours and Star Wine List recognition.
+Use the schedule to decide whether it fits your day, avoid assuming a particular service format beyond its stated information.

 Who should book, who should cross-shop instead